One crucial adulting skill everyone should learn is budgeting. Unfortunately, it’s not taught in school and rarely discussed at home.

-As said in Luke 16:10 (NIV), “whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much.”
+As Luke 16:10 (NIV) said, “whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much.”

 Budgeting is simple.

 I said simple, not easy.
 Budgeting is simple because you just need to follow a set of rules.
-You allocate a portion of your income to different categories and follow it – every single day.
+You allocate a portion of your income to different spending categories and follow them day-after-day, month-after-month, and year-after-year.

 But budgeting is not easy because your worst enemy is yourself.
 As long as you can’t control your spending habits, budgeting will be tricky.